 - Methamphetamines

-Bringing any of these or other controlled substances to a jail or prison can lead to criminal charges.
+Bringing any of these, or other controlled substances, to a jail or prison can lead to criminal charges.

-Inmates can face PC 4573 charges if they try to bring narcotics into jail or prison.
+Inmates can face PC 4573 charges if they try to bring any drugs into jail or prison.
 However, these charges can also apply to individuals who are visiting a correctional facility.
 Find out more about how to fight these charges by contacting a criminal defense lawyer in Los Angeles right now.

 Charges Similar to PC 4573